libavg/libavg/sphinxdoc/misc.rst

                 these constants can be or'ed together to set several lines.
 The lines not mentioned in the parameter are cleared.

-            :return: :keyword:`True` if the lines were set, :keyword:`False` otherwise.
+            :return: :py:const:`True` if the lines were set, :py:const:`False` otherwise.

         .. py:method:: setControlLine(line, value) -> bool